TABLE OF CONTENT

 While tipping is not mandatory or deeply rooted in local customs, it is increasingly appreciated as a gesture of gratitude for exceptional service.
 Many high-end establishments have started incorporating service charges, typically ranging from 5% to 15%, though these fees may not always reach the frontline staff.

 As a visitor to Vietnam, it’s essential to respect local customs while also acknowledging the evolving nature of tipping practices, particularly in areas with significant tourist traffic.
-A warm smile, a sincere “cảm ơn” (thank you), and treating service staff with kindness and respect can go a long way, with tipping serving as an optional way to show appreciation for truly exceptional service.
+A warm smile, a sincere “cảm ơn” (Which mean “thank you” and pronounced like/kɑːm ɜːn/), and treating service staff with kindness and respect can go a long way, with tipping serving as an optional way to show appreciation for truly exceptional service.

 How much to tip in Vietnam tour guide?